rust-lang/rfcs/text/3729-sized-hierarchy.md

 implementation of the target (i.e. it may be 128 bits on one processor and 256 bits on another).

-`const ValueSized` requires more knowledge than `const Sized` to compute the size: it may additionally require a value  (therefore `size_of` is not implemented for `ValueSized`, only `size_of_val`).
-For example, `[usize]` implements `const ValueSized` as knowing the type and target is not sufficient, the number of elements in the slice must also be known, which requires having the value.
+`const MetaSized` requires more knowledge than `const Sized` to compute the size: it may additionally require pointer metadata (therefore `size_of` is not implemented for `MetaSized`, only `size_of_val`).
+For example, `[usize]` implements `const MetaSized` as knowing the type and target is not sufficient, the number of elements in the slice must also be known, which requires reading the pointer metadata.

-As `Sized` is to `const Sized`, `ValueSized` is to `const ValueSized`: `ValueSized` requires a value, knowledge of the type and target platform, and can only be computed at runtime.
-For example, `[svint8_t]` requires a value to know how many elements there are, and then information from the runtime environment to know the size of a `svint8_t`.
+As `Sized` is to `const Sized`, `MetaSized` is to `const MetaSized`: `MetaSized` requires pointer metadata, knowledge of the type and target platform, and can only be computed at runtime.
+For example, the size of `[svint8_t]` is the number of elements multiplied by the size of an element - pointer metadata is required to know how many elements there are, and then information from the runtime environment to know the size of a `svint8_t` element.

 `Pointee` is implemented by any type that can be used behind a pointer, which is to say, every type (put otherwise, these types may or may not be sized at all).